danielgehrig18/danielgehrig18.github.io/content/event/231208_guibas/index.md

 #  postcode: '94305'
 #  country: United States

-summary: A talk discussing deep learning techniques for efficient event processing at the CVPR 2023 Workshop on Event-based Vision.
+summary: A talk discussing deep learning techniques for efficient event processing.
 abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-07-01T13:00:00Z'
+date: '2023-12-08T13:00:00Z'
 #date_end: '2030-06-01T15:00:00Z'
 all_day: false